toptensoftware/flashy/flashy/README.md

 flashy /dev/ttyUSB0 reboot "my_magic" flash kernel7.img monitor
 ```

-If no sub-command is specified, the default sub-command is `flash` (for backwards compatibility
+If no sub-command is specified, the default sub-command is `flash` (for limited backwards
-with earlier versions).
+compatibility with earlier versions).

 eg: